stevenchen3/config-my-mac/vim/README.md

-# VIM configuration for Mac OS X
+# VIM configuration for Mac

 This is my preferred `vim` configuration for development environment.
 It works good enough for me.
 But some of them may not make sense to you, thus, you can remove those.
 And in this configuration,